Holland Torpedo Boat Company: Electric Boat Company

 Japan's first fleet of submarines (Nos.
 1 to 5, all John Philip Holland designs), assembled by Arthur Leopold Busch in the Naval Review of October 1905.

 In 1899, the Electric Launch Company (Elco) also became a subsidiary of the Electric Boat Company.

 To test the new submarines and train its crews, the Electric Boat Company opened the Holland Torpedo Boat Station in 1899 located in the community of Hamlet in New Suffolk, New York.
 A Whitehead torpedo was added to the submarine Holland at the Station on 20 August 1899 for training.
 The Holland Torpedo Boat Station closed in 1905 as the Navy was now training its own crews.
 The USS Holland was based at Hamlet's Holland Torpedo Boat Station from 1899 to 1905.
 Seven submarines built by the Holland Torpedo Boat Company – Electric Boat Company were stationed at Hamlet.
 Holland Torpedo Boat Station at Cutchogue Harbor was not designated a submarine base by the US Navy.
 The US Navy gave that title to Naval Submarine Base New London as the first submarine base.
 Naval Submarine Base New London was commissioned by the US Navy in 1916 as a dedicated submarine base.

 The Electric Boat Company built HMS Holland 1 the first Royal Navy submarine.
 HMS Holland 1 was launched on October 2, 1901.
 Holland Torpedo Boat Company subcontracted submarine construction to the Fore River Shipyard in Quincy, Massachusetts and other shipyards.

 Japan ordered five Holland submarines, Type 7-P, that they used against Russia in the Russo-Japanese War of 1904 to 1905.
-Type 7-P was 67 feet long, had a diameter of 11 feet 10.5 inches and displacement of 123 tons.
+Type 7-P was 67 ft long and had a diameter of 11 ft 10.5 in and a displacement of 123 tons.
 Holland was awarded the Rising Sun honor by the Emperor of Japan.